 The program will be administered by the Clerk's Office with assistance from the Panel Selection Committee.
-Attorneys from the Federal Public Defender Office and the CJA Panel will be assigned to supervise the Training Panel attorneys, as above.
-The Federal Public Defender Office will provide training programs in defending federal criminal cases and will direct Training Panel attorneys to other training programs, as well.
+The assigned CJA Panel members and the Federal Public Defender's Office will supervise the second-chair attorneys.
+The Federal Public Defender's Office will provide training programs in defending federal criminal cases.